engrinak/engrinak.github.io/_posts/2021-03-10-Geomagnetic-Observatory-Part3.md

 # Conclusion

-I think this data is enough proof for me that the RM3100 performs reasonably well as a geomagnetic sensor.
+I think this data provides enough evidence for me that the RM3100 performs reasonably well as a geomagnetic sensor.
 I think there is a strong enough correlation between my data and the USGS data.

 There are some physical reasons why my data might have some differences.
 The main reason is the difference between my location and the observatory.
 Disturbance fields can change with time, causing a phase shift between large distances.